ibtisam-iq/platform-engineering-systems/systems/java-monolith/aws-bare-metal-deployment.md

   --no-publicly-accessible
 ```

+Press `q` to quit the pager and get the prompt back.
+The RDS instance continues creating in the background regardless.

 #### Database Initialization via Bastion

 The RDS endpoint is not publicly accessible.
 The Bastion host was the only path to reach it — `mysql-client` was installed on the Bastion, and the database was initialized with the required user and privileges.